UoMResearchIT/UM_Operational_Scripts/Ancillary_Data_Tools/README.md

 lct_preproc_cci.set_flag_metadata = set_flag_metadata2
 ```

 You will also need to comment # out any lakes in your domain.
-In our case this was lakes nicaragua and titcaca.
+In our case this was lakes nicaragua and titcaca (included in the patch file).
 Not sure what the ants code is doing but it creates a strange block with incorrect values around these lakes in the output.

 ## 5. ants.ncap2.ants_out.slurm